qlack/QLACK-Java/QLACK-Tools/qlack-tools-liquibase/README.md

-# QLACK tools - Liquibase
+# QLACK Tools - Liquibase
 This is a little tool, based on a Docker container, allowing to automatically detect changes in your database and export detected changes to Liquibase _changesets_.